For Most People Low-Fat Diets Are A Mistake

 Low -fat diets leave people feeling unfulfilled so consumers replaced the fat in their diets with carbohydrates, a known cause of weight gain, particularly belly fat.
 Secondly, as so many products had zero fat and low calories, people thought they could eat more of them than they should, leading to over-eating.

 However, in 2015, the U.S. Dietary Guidelines Advisory Committee, in a spectacular reversal, stated that dietary cholesterol is no longer a concern.
-The Committee no longer recommends limiting dietary cholesterol or dietary fat, apart from saturated fat3.
+The Committee no longer recommends limiting dietary cholesterol or healthy dietary fats, apart from saturated fat3.

 So what are the fats that are good for you?
 Here is a quick list: